Baazi (1951 film): Synopsis

 Madan (Dev Anand) comes from a once well-to-do family background, and is now out of work and lives in a shanty with a sick younger sister Manju (Roopa Verman).
 Unable to find employment, he takes to gambling in a big way.
-He develops a reputation for being a lucky gambler and is one day found and escorted by a stranger named Pedro to the Star Hotel where he meets the seductive dancer Leena (Geeta Bali) and is offered a job by the mysterious "Maalik" (Boss), of tempting rich gentlemen to come and gamble at the club.
+He develops a reputation for being a lucky gambler and is one day found and escorted by a stranger named Pedro to the Star Hotel where he meets the seductive dancer Leena (Geeta Bali) and is offered a job by the mysterious "Maalik" (Boss), of enticing wealthy gentlemen to come and gamble at the club.
 Initially reluctant to take up this offer due to moral pangs, he refuses and leaves.

-He meets with the sophisticated and cultured Dr. Rajani (Kalpana Kartik), who has opened a free clinic in his locality to treat the poor and needy and helps him out in the treatment of his sister, who is suffering from tuberculosis.
+He meets the sophisticated and cultured Dr. Rajani (Kalpana Kartik), who has opened a free clinic in his locality to treat the poor and needy and helps him out in the treatment of his sister, who is suffering from tuberculosis.
 Both are attracted to each other and soon fall in love.
 Rajani's rich lawyer dad (K.N.
 Singh) does not approve of Madan, nor of his background, and prefers that Rajani marry her childhood friend Inspector Ramesh (Krishan Dhawan), who is in love with her.
 Dejected and in dire need of money for his sister's treatment who has been packed off to a sanatorium somewhere in a hill station, Madan accepts the job at star club and meets more frequently with the sexy club dancer Leena.
 He becomes friends with her and is seen discussing his troubles and thoughts with her.
 In turn, she is obviously charmed by him and evidently has a soft spot for him.

-Then Inspector Ramesh arrests Madan and imprisons him for the murder of Leena, who was killed with a revolver with Madan's fingerprints on it.
+Soon Inspector Ramesh arrests Madan and imprisons him for the murder of Leena, who was killed with a revolver with Madan's fingerprints on it.
 The shooter intended to kill Madan, but Leena protected him and was killed instead.
-Rajani's father (who also turns out to be Maalik, the mysterious Boss of Star Club) had ordered the killing because he didn't consider Madan suitable for his daughter.
+Rajani's father (who turns out to be Maalik, the mysterious Boss of Star Club) had ordered the killing because he didn't consider Madan suitable for his daughter.
 Rajani's father threatens Madan that he will kill his sister if he says anything.
 Madan keeps quiet and is sentenced to be hanged at 6 am.
-Inspector Ramesh finds some evidence that it wasn't Madan who killed Leena.
-He sets a trap for Rajani's father and leads him to believe that Madan has been hanged, and in his joy, makes him confess to his plan to frame Madan.
-Then, Rajani's father is arrested and imprisoned and Madan is sent to three months' worth probation for indulging in gambling activities.
-He is freed after serving his small sentence and is united with Rajani.
+Inspector Ramesh finds evidence that Madan did not kill Leena.
+He sets a trap for Rajani's father and leads him to believe that Madan has been hanged, and in his joy, confesses his plan to frame Madan.
+Rajani's father is arrested and imprisoned while Madan is sent to three months' worth probation for indulging in gambling activities.
+He is released after serving his sentence and is united with Rajani.